Who Can Use the Term “Nurse?”

 A Registered Nurse, or RN, is a licensed nurse that has completed coursework in the field of nursing as well as a set number of required clinical hours of instruction and has passed a national examination.
 The RN is able to provide technical care to a patient as well as multifaceted evaluations to created plans for care and treatment.

-An Advanced Practice Nurse (APN) is a Registered Nurse with advanced training to manage patients with complex medical issues and can focus their practice to specialized areas such as family practice, gerontology, neonatal, pediatrics, women's health, and mental health.
+An Advanced Practice Registered Nurse (APRN) is a Registered Nurse with advanced training to manage patients with complex medical issues and can focus their practice to specialized areas such as family practice, gerontology, neonatal, pediatrics, women's health, and mental health.

 Utilizing the term nurse for anyone other than an educated, qualified and licensed person in the field of nursing is an injustice to those who have earned the right to be called nurse.